-Here are a few points to remember from this chapter:
+A few points to remember as we conclude this chapter:

-- Flickr lets you blog a single picture.
-From this function, you can see a specific instance of data being sent to blogs. - There are many types of blogs, and they require different type of configuration schemes. - Flock tries to envision a future in which a whole bunch of tools are integrated: a web browser, Flickr, blogs, and social bookmarking. - You can generate a feedback loop using RSS, news aggregators, and blogging, and most blogs automatically generate RSS. - Blogs represent a type of remixing in a narrative, in contrast with the dataoriented remixing via tags and straight RSS so far discussed.
+- \ Flickr lets you blog a single picture.
+From this function, you can see a specific instance of data being sent to blogs. - \ There are many types of blogs and they require different type of configuration schemes. - \ Flock tries to envision a future in which a whole bunch of tools are integrated together: a Web browser, Flickr, blogs, social bookmarking. - \ You can generate a feedback loop using RSS, news aggregators, and blogging and the fact that most blogs automatically generate RSS. - \ Blogs represent a type of remixing in a narrative, in contrast with the data-oriented remixing via tags and straight RSS so far discussed.

 Now that you have studied how these tools work, you are in a good position in the coming chapters to start building your own tool.
-You will create some mashups step by step, remembering what you have seen as an end user of these tools.
+We will do step-by-step creation of mashups, remembering we have seen as an end-user of these tools.